BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed an issue with the pagination probs go to @mfalk75 to find and fix the issue
+* New freemius integration

 = 1.2.2 =
-* Make sure multiple child forms does work with BuddyPress enabled even if one the forms is embedded and one is separated but both use the same parent.
+* Make sure multiple child forms work with BuddyPress enabled even if one the forms is embedded and one is separated but both use the same parent.
 * Added the bp->unfiltered_uri[3] to the create url to support child/ parent functionality so plugins not need to reinvent the wheel.
 * Create a new function to make the rewrite working if ajax is disabled